After the ChondroFiller Injection: Getting Moving Again

 • No. ChondroFiller is a non-surgical injection, not an operation, so there is no lengthy surgical recovery.
 Most people walk straight afterwards and return to normal daily activities promptly, easing back into higher-impact activity as advised.

 • Physiotherapy is not always required, but staying active within comfortable limits and following any activity advice can support the result.
-London Cartilage Clinic tailors guidance to each patient.
+The London Cartilage Clinic tailors guidance to each patient.

 • No. ChondroFiller does not cure or reverse arthritis and cannot regrow a new joint surface.
 It aims to support joint preservation and ease symptoms; benefits vary and cannot be guaranteed.